-The proposed program demonstrates exceptional planning, readiness and administrative capability.

-- The program design is complete and all necessary components to accomplish the project are identified in the application. - Program administrators have been identified. - Individuals/firms providing architectural, construction management and/or inspection services have been identified. - Local government is involved in the administration of the project. - The lead inspector/risk assessor has been identified, if applicable. - For rental projects, potential sites have been identified. - For rental projects, there is a demonstrated capability to secure financial arrangements which exceeds threshold requirements. - THDA assessment of the qualifications, training and previous performance of the consultant, applicant (if administering own project) and the inspector.
+- The proposed program demonstrates exceptional planning, readiness and administrative capability.
+All necessary components to accomplish the project have been identified in the application. - Program administrators have been identified and have relevant experience in the administration of housing grants, and/or have otherwise shown the capability to administer the project. - Individuals/firms providing architectural, construction management and/or inspection services have been identified and are qualified to perform the services. - If applicable, the lead inspector/risk assessor has been identified and are qualified to perform the services - If the applicant is a local community, the local government is involved in the administration of the project. - For rental projects, potential sites have been identified in the application. - For rental projects, the applicant has experience in rental housing oversight. - For rental projects, if not a special needs project, there is a demonstrated capability to secure financial arrangements which exceed threshold requirements.